Navtajh04/Ece252-Lab1/README.md

 This repository contains 2 main functionalities: findpng and catpng

+some sample PNG images are provided in the `images` directory for testing and to see how catpng and findpng work

 ### catpng

 Catpng can be used to vertically concatenate multiple PNG files of the same width.